ChinmayAgarwal3/indigo/_posts/post1.markdown

 - components
 - extra
 category: blog
-author: jamesfoster
+author: chinmayagarwal7
-description: Markdown summary with different options
+description: What is more important and why
 ---

 ## Summary: